daggn3/A-Rainy-Day/README.md

 - I Would have also liked to create a much more appealing UI with a frontend framework but as this wasn't necessary, the UI presented was sufficient.
 ## Challenges I encountered
-- This was my first time using flask and sqlalchemy so it was very much a learning on the job process.
+- This was my first time using flask with sqlalchemy so it was very much a learning on the job process.
 If I had more time I would take a much more measured approach to database design with a more Elegant implementation but for a first effort it was a great learning experience.